-Qualifying childcare in England
+14. QUALIFYING CHILDCARE IN ENGLAND

-- 43. A Welsh domiciled student who incurs charges for the following types of Ofsted Registered childcare in England is potentially eligible for the PTCCG. - 44.
-From September 2008, childcare providers who care for children aged under eight in England are no longer registered under the Children Act 1989, but are instead registered under the Childcare Act 2006.
-Ofsted operates two registers; the Early Years Register (EYR), which is compulsory for most childcare providers who care for children up to the end of the foundation stage (31st August after the child's fifth birthday) and the General Childcare Register (GCR), which is compulsory for most childcare providers who care for children from the end of the foundation stage to seven. - 45.
+A Welsh domiciled student who incurs charges for the following types of Ofsted Registered childcare in England is potentially eligible for the PTCCG.

+From September 2008, childcare providers who care for children aged under eight in England are no longer registered under the Childcare Act 2006.
+Ofsted operates two registers; the Early Years Register (EYR), which is compulsory for most childcare providers who care for children up to the end of the foundation stage (31st August after the child's fifth birthday) and the General Childcare Register (GCR), which is compulsory for most children from the end of the foundation stage to seven.

 Childcare providers who care for children aged eight and over, or who provide activity based care, or care in the child's own home for children of any age, are not required to be registered by Ofsted.
 However since April 2007 they have been able to apply to be registered on the voluntary part of General Childcare Register.
-Childcare offered by a provider on the voluntary part of the General Childcare Register counts as qualifying childcare for the purposes of the Childcare Grant. - 46.
+Childcare offered by a provider on the voluntary part of the General Childcare Register for the purposes of the Childcare Grant.

 Registered childcare providers can include registered child-minders, nurseries, play groups, children's centres, holiday play schemes, sports, arts or language clubs and nannies.
 Registration requires providers to demonstrate that the premises, people and provision are all suitable for the delivery of childcare.
 All childcare providers registered by Ofsted have a registration number and are required to display their registration certificate on the premises.

-Additional qualifying childcare in England
+15. ADDITIONAL QUALIFYING CHILDCARE IN ENGLAND

-- 47. A Welsh domiciled student who incurs charges for the following types of childcare in England which are currently eligible for Working Tax Credit (WTC) purposes or Child care Element of Universal Credit (UC) will also potentially be eligible for the PTCCG: - Childcare that takes place on school premises or on other premises that may be inspected as part of an inspection of a school by Ofsted, or by the equivalent inspection body appointed by the Secretary of State to inspect certain independent schools: - Childcare provided for children aged under five must be on the Ofsted Early Years Register.
+A Welsh domiciled student who incurs charges for the following types of childcare in England which are currently eligible for Working Tax Credit (WTC) purposes or Childcare Element of Universal Credit (UC) will also potentially be eligible for the PTCCG:

+- Childcare that takes place on school premises or on other premises that may be inspected as part of an inspection of a school by Ofsted, or by the equivalent inspection body appointed by the Secretary of State to inspect certain independent schools: - \circ $\;$ Childcare provided for children aged under five must be on the Ofsted Early Years Register.